Medium

 • Reusable

-• Cost-effective; you can use the same diaphragm for 1-2 years
+• Cost-effective; you can use the same diaphragm for 2 years before it needs to be replaced

 • Can be combined with many other birth control methods; ask your medical provider for more information